alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

         ),

-        // Do not display this field by setting the optional parameter hide to true 'field9' => array(
+        // Do not display this field by setting the optional parameter hide to true
+        // This field is just used to compute the value of another field 'field9' => array(
             'type' => 'faker',
             'property' => 'country',